Thangam Debbonaire: Personal life

+Debbonaire cites music, knitting and observing space as her hobbies.
+She has described herself as a "big fan" of the new wave band Talking Heads.
+During her treatment for breast cancer, she credited listening to classical music with helping her recovery.
+Since her breast cancer treatment, during which time she read about the links between cancer and alcohol, Debbonaire stopped drinking alcohol and transitioned to a vegan diet.
+Since then, she has said her diet had become more relaxed, and is no longer vegan or teetotal.
+Debbonaire spent a month in 2017 attempting to live without single-use plastics.

 Harassment

-In August 2016, a student at the University of Bristol was investigated after telling Debbonaire to "get in the sea", an Internet meme, which she interpreted as a death threat.
+In August 2016, a student at the University of Bristol was investigated after telling Debbonaire to "get in the sea", an Internet meme, which she interpreted as a literal death threat.
 Following a complaint to the university by Debbonaire concerning that tweet and others, including one which called her a "traitor", the student apologised, deleted the tweet, and closed her Twitter account.
 The tweet was posted on the day of the funeral of Jo Cox, another Labour MP, who was murdered in June 2016.

 In November 2017, a constituent who harassed Debbonaire was jailed for 20 weeks after leaving multiple "upsetting and disturbing" racially offensive answerphone messages for a senior case worker.